hllauca/GR2MSemiDistr/README.md

 - GR2M water balance modeling in a semi-distributed configuration
 - Regional parameter definition and correction factors
 - Support for long-term and operational streamflow simulation
-- Integration with gridded PISCO precipitation and evapotranspiration datasets
+- Integration with gridded precipitation and evapotranspiration datasets
 - Routing of discharges via WFA algorithm using DEM and D8 flow directions
 - Fully compatible with the `airGR` and `terra` ecosystems